 - Headlights (low and high beam)

-- Auxiliary lights

 - Parking lights

 - Taillights

 - Brake lights

+- High-mount brake light

 - Turn signals

 - Back-up lights

 - Hazard light function

 - License plate light

 - Side marker lights

 - Daytime running lights (Canadian cars)

 If you find any bulbs are burned out, replace them as soon as possible.
-Refer to the chart on page 169 to determine what type of replacement bulb is needed.
+Refer to the chart on page 207 to determine what type of replacement bulb is needed.